 WE HELP YOU GET LICENSED

 SD requires 116 hours before taking state tests to get a real estate license.
-Our classes are $1275 for both segments, all materials, and bonus review materials.
+Our classes are $1295 for both segments, all materials, and bonus review materials.
+Call about volume discounts.

 Overview of the process: